POAC Frequently Asked Questions

 When should an episode of care end?

-The patient would be discharged from POAC once they are medically stable and no longer needing the intensive care funded by POAC.
-The episode of care would usually be between 1‐3 days, depending on clinical management required and the individual patient needs.
-During this acute episode it would be expected that the patient is seen on consecutive days.
+The patient would be discharged from POAC once they are medically stable and no longer need the intensive care funded by POAC.
+The episode of care would usually be between 1‐3 days, depending on the clinical management required and the individual patient's needs.
+During this acute episode, it would be expected that the patient is seen on consecutive days.

-There are occasions where extended care is required and this may be approved by discussing with POAC.
+There are occasions where extended care is required and this may be approved by discussing with POAC by emailing referral@poac.co.nz.

 Can a referral be made to POAC as a safety net to review the patient?

-When do I refer to POAC for a patient who I think may need radiology services?
+When do I refer to POAC for a patient who may need radiology services?

-The initial work‐up of a patient (bloods, obs etc.) forms part of the initial primary care management and is not funded by POAC.
+The initial work-up of a patient, including blood tests and observations, is part of primary care management and is not funded by POAC.

-Initiate POAC only once the decision has been made that the patient will require acute (same day) radiology investigation to avoid an acute hospital referral.
+A referral to POAC should only be initiated once it is decided that the patient requires an acute (same-day) radiology investigation to avoid an acute hospital referral.

-Will POAC provided funding for stabilising a patient pending hospital admission?
+Will POAC provide funding for stabilising a patient pending hospital admission?

 SERVICE HOURS

-Most X‐Ray services are available after hours.
-Please check with your community provider prior to referring a patient to ensure they are open and able to provide urgent reporting.
+X‐Ray services are available after hours.
+Please check with your community provider before referring a patient to ensure they are open and available for urgent reporting.

 CLINICAL

-Clinical pathways and polices are available online www.poac.co.nz to support management of some of the more common conditions.
-Common pathways include Cellulitis, DVT, Renal Colic, Community Acquired Pneumonia.
+Clinical pathways and policies are available online www.poac.co.nz/clinical to support the management of some of the more common conditions.

 Who takes clinical responsibility for the patient?

-The doctor who initially refers the patient carries the clinical responsibility for the patient, unless specifically handed over to the care of another doctor.
+The clinician who initially refers the patient carries the ongoing clinical responsibility for the patient unless specifically handed over to the care of another clinician.

 What happens if my patient eventually needs to be admitted?

-It is expected that some POAC cases may require referral to hospital for further management.
-Should this be required, refer to hospital services in the usual way.
-POAC will pay for services up to the time the patient is referred to hospital.
+It is understood that some POAC cases may require hospital referral for further management.
+If hospital admission becomes necessary, refer the patient to hospital services following standard protocols.
+POAC will cover services provided up until the point of referral to the hospital.

-It is essential that patients be admitted when necessary, risks should never be taken to avoid admission.
+It is crucial that patients are admitted when clinically indicated—risks should never be taken to avoid hospital admission.

 What if my patient refuses hospital admission against clinical advice?

-It is recommended for medico‐legal protection that a disclaimer is completed and signed by the patient.
-More information and a disclaimer form can be found on the POAC website.
+For medico-legal protection, it is recommended to complete a disclaimer form signed by the patient.
+Further information and the disclaimer form are available on the POAC website.

 Who can assist with medical management advice?

-The hospital Medical Registrar or relevant Consultant may be contacted for medical advice.
+The hospital-relevant specialist may be contacted for medical advice.
+Contact your local hospital for discussion.

 Aside from normal trauma such as infected cuts/wounds, ACC provide funding for Cellulitis resulting from any direct trauma.
 This includes insect bites/stings, spider bites, animal bites, human bites, tattoos, blisters.
 Post‐operative wound infections are also covered under ACC funding.